eddelbuettel/ctv-finance/README.md

 **Books**

 -   The [FinTS](https://cloud.r-project.org/web/packages/FinTS/index.html) package provides an R companion to Tsay (2005), *Analysis of Financial Time Series* , 2nd ed.
 Wiley, and includes data sets, functions and script files to work some of the examples.
--   The [NMOF](https://cloud.r-project.org/web/packages/NMOF/index.html) package provides functions, examples and data from *Numerical Methods in Finance* by Manfred Gilli, Dietmar Maringer and Enrico Schumann (2011), including the different optimization heuristics such as Differential Evolution, Genetic Algorithms, Particle Swarms, and Threshold Accepting.
+-   The [NMOF](https://cloud.r-project.org/web/packages/NMOF/index.html) package provides functions, examples and data from *Numerical Methods and Optimization in Finance* by Manfred Gilli, Dietmar Maringer and Enrico Schumann (2011), including the different optimization heuristics such as Differential Evolution, Genetic Algorithms, Particle Swarms, and Threshold Accepting.
--   The [FRAPO](https://cloud.r-project.org/web/packages/FRAPO/index.html) package provides data sets and code for the book *Financial Risk Modelling and Portfolio Optimization with R* by Bernhard Paff (2013).
+-   The [FRAPO](https://cloud.r-project.org/web/packages/FRAPO/index.html) package provides data sets and code for the book *Financial Risk Modelling and Portfolio Optimization with R* by Bernhard Pfaff (2013).

 **Data and date management**